 Other elected officials for the Town include two Town Justices, who each serve four year terms.
 The Justices receive training and operate under the direction of the New York State Office of Court Administration.

-The Town Clerk serves a four year term and provides many of the services the Town provides to residents - hunting and fishing licenses, handicapped parking permits, birth and death certificates, dog licenses, etc. The Clerk also takes and maintains minutes of the official proceedings of the Town Board at their meetings.
+The Town Clerk serves a two year term and provides many of the services the Town provides to residents - hunting and fishing licenses, handicapped parking permits, birth and death certificates, dog licenses, etc. The Clerk also takes and maintains minutes of the official proceedings of the Town Board at their meetings.

 The Town Highway Superintendent serves a two year term, and oversees the operations of the Town Highway Department., including planning and carrying out maintenance, repairs, snow removal operations, removal of fallen trees, and road improvements.